guilhermeseckert/guilhermeseckert/README.md

 I'm studying to become a **Full Stack Developer** .
 I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
-I'm passionate about technology, people, theather and specialy movies, as well as you've been noticed, I'm a huge fan of Iron Man.
+I'm passionate about technology, people, theather and specialy movies, As you may have noticed, I'm a huge fan of Iron Man.

 I`m currently living in Canada. 🇨🇦